GanchengZhu/Pupilio/update_log.md

 # Pupilio SDK Update Log

+## Version 1.2.4 (Build 1) - 2025-01-07

+- Fixed a potential crash bug in pygame calibration.
+- Fixed an issue with the `CalibrationListener` callback.
+- Improved the calibration UI.

 ## Version 1.2.3 (Build 1) - 2024-12-12

 - Added `enable_kappa_verify`, `enable_debug`, and `log_dir` to `DefaultConfig`.